 Finisher’s Medal Day on the first Sunday in March recognizes the long hours, days, weeks and even months of training thousands of men and women across the country have put in to achieve their goals of completing a race.

 Every year, cities around the United States and the world hold half and full marathons, triathlons, and other endurance races.
 Most of the competitors are everyday working people who train before or after work, after caring for their families and keeping their other commitments.
-They remain on a schedule despite rain, snow, wind and sometimes injury.
+Despite rain, snow, wind, and sometimes injury, they remain on a schedule.

 Finisher’s Medal Day recognizes each of them who crosses the line.
 Whether they cross it once or many times, earning that medal is a lifetime achievement.